yoyocar2333/FPGA-RSA256decoder/README.md

   carries a leading `0x00` pad.
 Slicing the transmit bus as `[247:240]` (top 31 bytes) instead of `[255:248]` removed the artifact.

-## Known limitations / future work

-- `o_finished` is asserted for a single cycle; a held/ack-based handshake would be more robust.
-- The hot-reload timeout is a hard-coded constant; exposing it as a parameter would aid portability.

----

 ## License